- Understanding Chronic Kidney Disease

 TAKE OUR FREE CLASS ON KIDNEY FAILURE TREATMENT

-If you have polycystic kidney disease and you’re diagnosed with kidney failure, you have treatment options that can help you live well.
+If you have lupus nephritis and you’re diagnosed with kidney failure, you have treatment options that can help you live well.
 Our free class covers choosing a treatment, managing kidney care and following a kidney-friendly diet.